TritonVM/triton-vm/specification/isa.md

 ## Instructions

-Most instructions are contained within a single, parameterless machine word.
+All instructions are represented by a single B-Field element.

-Some instructions take a machine word as argument and are so considered double-word instructions.
+The B-Field element `elem` encoding the current instruction's opcode, i.e., `ci`, and its argument `arg`, is `elem = arg + 2^32·opc`.
+Argument `arg` is always 0 if the instruction takes no argument.

-They are recognized by the form "`instr` + `arg`".
+In the following, instructions taking an argument are written as "`instr` + `arg`".

 ### OpStack Manipulation